MA 351: Elementary Linear Algebra

 Practice problems for [P 2.1] (no need to hand in):

-No calculator nor any electronic devices are allowed (nor needed.)
+No calculator or any electronic devices are allowed (or needed).

 Materials covered: Penney, Chapter 1 to Chapter 2.1.